dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 ## Overview

-The IPC Protocol is a means of standardizing communication with the runtime via a duplex pipe/socket.
-This protocol is meant to be generic enough that future feature additions in the runtime can make use of it.
+This spec describes a proposed IPC Protocol to be used for communicating with the runtime's diagnostics server from an external client over a platform-specific transport, e.g., Unix Domain Sockets.
+This protocol should be lightweight and generic, so as to be extensible for future use cases.
+The primary use today is for EventPipe.

 ## TODOs
 * formalize struct names